 This is a plant that can do it all.
 Here’s what you need to know about milkweed.

 There are approximately 115 Asclepias species growing across North America.
 They range as far south as Texas, and as far north as the Quebec region of Canada.

 Common milkweed (Asclepias syriaca L) is the most well-known and abundant species.
 It has a soft pink hue, and the flowers grow in spherical umbels.
 This milkweed usually grows between 3-5, ft but has been known to grow as tall as 8ft!

 You can find it growing in the United States and southern Canada east of the Mississippi.
-It spreads aggressively, so it’s a milkweed you’d rather forage than grow in your garden.
+It spreads aggressively, so you’d rather forage than grow milkweed in your garden.

 Swamp Milkweed (Asclepias incarnata) has bright pink and purple flower clusters that foragers and butterflies alike love.
 This perennial isn’t as tall as its common cousin, it usually only reaches 2-4 ft (0.6 to 1.2 meters) in height.